Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Introduction

+UNet and VNet architectures have already been applied for segmentation of musculoskeletal structures in MR images, including adult knee bones, muscles and cartilage \cite{ambellan_automated_2019, zhou_deep_2018}, adult shoulder bones \cite{he_effective_2019} as well as pediatric shoulder muscles \cite{conze_healthy_2020}, pediatric ankle and shoulder bones \cite{boutillon_combining_2020, boutillon_multi-structure_2021, boutillon_multi-task_2021}.
+However, works addressing pediatric bone segmentation remain scarce in the literature.
+Furthermore, two bone segmentation strategies emerge in the literature: in the first one, a single network predicts all segmentation classes \cite{ambellan_automated_2019, zhou_deep_2018, he_effective_2019} whereas, in the second one, specific networks are trained for each object of interest \cite{conze_healthy_2020}.
+Finally, post-processing based on conditional random field \cite{dou_3d_2017}, deformable models \cite{zhou_deep_2018} or statistical shape models \cite{ambellan_automated_2019} have been developed to constrain the predicted shapes.
+Nevertheless, these methods fail to regularize and incorporate shape information directly into the segmentation network.

-In deep learning, the regularization concept covers techniques that can affect the network architecture, the training scheme or the loss function \cite{kukacka_regularization_2017}.
-The UNet architecture already contains regularization in the form of skip-connections which assume a correlation between low-level and high-level features \cite{ronneberger_u-net_2015}.
+In deep learning, the regularization concept covers techniques that can affect the network architecture, the training data or the loss function \cite{kukacka_regularization_2017}.
+The UNet architecture already contains regularization in the form of convolutional layers which enforce local and translation-equivariant hidden units, pooling-layers which impose translation invariant feature extraction, and skip-connections which assume a correlation between low-level and high-level features \cite{goodfellow_deep_2016}.
 Moreover, data augmentation and batch normalization are two data-based regularization techniques which are commonly incorporated into UNet models.
-Data augmentation incites the network to learn invariance, covariance and robustness properties \cite{goodfellow_deep_2016} while the noise introduced by batch normalization enforces robust data representations \cite{ioffe_batch_2015}.
-Even though studies dedicated to the loss function regularization are rare, defining a suitable loss function for training deep learning based models can lead to improved segmentation performance.
-In this context, two independently proposed regularization methodologies have shown promising results: shape priors based regularization \cite{ravishankar_learning_2017, oktay_anatomically_2018, myronenko_3d_2019, pham_deep_2019} and adversarial regularization \cite{xue_segan_2018, conze_abdominal_2020, nie_adversarial_2020, singh_breast_2020}.
+Data augmentation incites the network to learn invariance, covariance and robustness properties \cite{goodfellow_deep_2016} while the randomization inherent in batch normalization enforces robust data representations \cite{ioffe_batch_2015}.
+Even though studies dedicated to the loss function-based regularization are rare, defining a suitable loss function for training deep learning based models can lead to improved performance.
+In this context, two loss function-based regularization methodologies have shown promising results: shape priors based regularization \cite{ dalca_anatomical_2018, myronenko_3d_2019, oktay_anatomically_2018, pham_deep_2019, ravishankar_learning_2017} and adversarial regularization \cite{conze_abdominal_2021, nie_adversarial_2020, singh_breast_2020, xue_segan_2018}.